gohugoio/hugo/content/en/templates/shortcode-templates.md

 ## Error handling in shortcodes

-Use the [errorf](/functions/fmt/errorf) template func and [.Position](/variables/shortcode/) variable to get useful error messages in shortcodes:
+Use the [errorf](/functions/fmt/errorf) template function and [`.Position`] shortcode method to get useful error messages in shortcodes:

 ```sh
 {{ with .Get "name" }}